Using J-Bridge to convert 32-bit plug-ins (Win)

 - Operating System: Win

-As most modern, frequently-updated plug-ins are issued in 64-bit, we recommend installing the native 64-bit versions of the plug-ins where available.
-For any older, legacy plug-ins which are only available in 32-bit mode, it's possible to use third-party tools such as jBridge which allow them to be used within the 64-bit version of Live.
+We recommend installing the native 64-bit versions of plug-ins where available.
+For any older, legacy plug-ins which are only available in 32-bit mode, it's possible to use third-party tools such as jBridge to bridge them for use in the 64-bit version of Live.

 An overview of using Live with plug-ins

 For detailed instructions of using VST plug-ins on Windows, please check our dedicated article.